Balanced Budget Act of 1997

-According to the Congressional Budget Office, the act was to result in $160 billion in spending reductions between 1998 and 2002.
+According to the Congressional Budget Office (CBO), the act was to result in $160 billion in spending reductions between 1998 and 2002.
 After taking into account an increase in spending on Welfare and Children's Healthcare, the savings totaled $127 billion.
 Medicare cuts were responsible for $112 billion, and hospital inpatient and outpatient payments covered $44 billion.
 In order to reduce Medicare spending, the act reduced payments to health service providers.
 However, some of those changes to payments were reversed by subsequent legislation in 1999 and 2000.

 Overview

-The Balanced Budget Act was introduced on June 24, 1997, by Republican Ohio Representative John R. Kasich.
+The Balanced Budget Act was introduced on June 24, 1997, by Republican Representative John R. Kasich of Ohio.
 There were three short titles that the act was also known as in the House of Representatives.
 In the House, this act was also called the Child Health Assistance Program of 1997, the Expansion of Portability and Health Insurance Coverage Act of 1997, and the Veterans Reconciliation Act of 1997.

 The Senate also had three short titles: